LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 This book is for anyone who wants to speak with more confidence and change the way people act as a result of their presentation.

 It is also for people who are mentoring new speakers themselves and would like some guidance on how what to do and what exercises might fix the problems that they are detecting.
 Many times the mentor knows what's wrong.
-It is obvious to them, however getting the new person to walk a path to the solution may be difficult.
-When Llewellyn started mentoring people, he would say, "Story not "
+It is obvious to them, however, getting the new person to walk a path to the solution may be difficult.

+When Llewellyn started mentoring people, he would say,
+"You need to tell a story "
-And they would say, "I *am* telling a story" These exercises helped him to get them to move.
-We have collected these exercises here for you.
+And they would reply, "I *am* telling a story."

+ These exercises helped him to get them to move.
+ This is why we have collected these exercises for you here.

 ## The importance of practice

 ## 1. Give the talk
-The very first thing that Llewellyn has people do when they ask him to help them with a talk is ask them to give the talk to him.
+The very first thing that Llewellyn has people do when they ask him to help them with a talk is to ask them to give the talk to him.
 They are never ready to do this.
 I am never ready to do this.
 That's ok.
 Our goal is not to give a good talk.
 It is only to give a talk.
 Doing this will force something to come out of your mouth.
 And then we can start to work on that.

-This first attempt we are going to record.
-It doesn't matter if it only lasts five mintues for an hour long session; we need to capture something.
+We are going to record this first attempt.
+It doesn't matter if it only lasts five minutes for an hour-long session; we need to capture something.
 And we are going to want to be able to review it.
-Usually, Llewellyn just uses his phone for this or if on Zoom hits the record button.
-These recording are not permanent and are deleted immediately after watching them.
+Usually, Llewellyn simply uses his phone for this, or if on 'Zoom' he will hit the record button.
+These recordings are not permanent and are deleted immediately after watching them.

-If the person is extremely nervous about being recorded.
+**note:** If the person is extremely nervous about being recorded.
 I suggest using their phone so that they have complete control over the recording.

 ### Watch the Talk

 Immediately after giving the first version, watch it together.
-There are a couple things to notice about this.
+There are a couple of things to notice about this.
 The first is that some of it will be painful to watch.
 That cringe is the badness leaving your talk.
 Nothing is more powerful for removing something you dislike than seeing yourself do it.
 It can take decades before you can watch yourself without cringing, so be patient.

 Next, focus on the pieces that you liked from the session.
 Those are the pieces that we want to grow.
 You will get more out of having wonderful pieces in your talk than removing all of the bad.

 A nice advantage of having it recorded is that you can rewind sections.
 Sometimes you will say something you wish you had the exact words for and you can grab that from the recording.
-And other times, you want to revist a section that is important that wasn't quite expressed correctly.
+And other times, you want to revisit a section that is important that wasn't quite expressed correctly.
 Re-watching sections of a talk is a great way of mining the talk for gems.

 ## What is the take-a-way of your talk?